Dr Ziggy Switkowski AO

 Chancellor of RMIT University

-Dr Switkowski is Chancellor of RMIT University, Chair of NBN Co, Suncorp Group and a Director of listed companies Tabcorp Holdings & Healthscope Ltd.
+Dr Switkowski is Chancellor of RMIT University, Chairman of NBN Co and a Director of listed companies Tabcorp Holdings and Healthscope Ltd.

-He is a Fellow of the Australian Academy of Science, Australian Academy of Technological Sciences and Engineering, and of the Australian Institute of Company Directors.
+He is a Fellow of both the Australian Academy of Technological Sciences and Engineering, and the Australian Institute of Company Directors.

-In the 2016 QS subject rankings, RMIT is 16th in the world and the highest ranked Australian university for Art and Design, 36th in the world for Architecture, and among the world’s top 100 universities in Engineering (Civil and Structural; Electrical and Electronic; and Mechanical, Aeronautical and Manufacturing); Accounting and Finance; and Business and Management Studies.
+In the 2018 QS Rankings by Subject, RMIT was ranked 11th in the world and number one in the Asia Pacific for Art and Design, and 26th in the world in Architecture and the Built Environment.
+RMIT is also among the world’s top 100 universities in Engineering (Civil and Structural; Electrical and Electronic; and Computer Science and Information Systems); Accounting and Finance; Business and Management Studies; and Communication and Media Studies.
+The 2018 ShanghaiRanking’s Global Ranking of Academic Subjects highlighted RMIT’s strength in Engineering and Technology in particular.

 To find out more, visit the RMIT University website www.rmit.edu.au